-ML 923 • Leading Transforming Organizations 3 Credits
+ML 923 • Leading Transforming Organizations 4 Credits

 Focused on the role of executive leaders in churches and organizations, this course explores the application and impact of transformational leadership at an organizational level.
 Complementing self, dyadic, and team-oriented leadership theories, a focus on systems thinking at both the organizational and working group levels will be engaged alongside the executive ministry leader's role in empowering others within the context of organizational leadership.
 In addition to examining the executive leader's role in facilitating organizational transformation, the leader's role of working with boards, working over distance and culture, managing conflict and crucial conversations well, and engaging with effective communication practice will be considered.
 The course will also introduce students to the priorities and expectations of doctoral studies.
+The specific expectations of the course project will be approved by the course instructor.
+Prerequisites: GS 801.

-ML 924 • Teams, Grps & the Transfmg Ldr 3 Credits
+ML 924 • Teams, Groups and the Transforming Leader 4 Credits

 The course is focused on the art and practice of team leadership.
 Research and theories associated with effective team leadership will be explored.
 Special attention will be given to the biblical foundations for decentralized leadership structures, and students will consider the opportunities and challenges associated with teams in contemporary organizations.
 Factors associated with effective team members will be explored alongside strategies for effective team development and team practice.
 The course will also introduce students to priorities and expectations of doctoral studies.
+The specific expectations of the course project will be approved by the course instructor.